What can you do as a free member?

 pokemon firered pidgey evolving to pidgeotto

-Since this 2026 release of Pokémon FireRed and LeafGreen is a strictly one-to-one port, its gameplay is exactly as it was on the Game Boy Advance.
+Since this 2026 release of Pokémon FireRed and LeafGreen is a strictly one-to-one port, its gameplay is exactly as it was on the GBA.
 There are no quality-of-life updates nor added mechanics from the later generations, not even a way to stretch the display to widescreen.
 For anyone who hasn't touched a Pokémon game since the early 2000s, this is exactly what you remember: a turn-based RPG where you catch monsters, level them up, and use a rock-paper-scissors elemental system to win battles.
 You explore a top-down world, manage a party of six, and navigate menus to select moves.
 The usual early 2000s JRPG affair.

 On one hand, this is a positive.
 The turn-based formula of Pokémon is legendary for a reason; it simply never gets old.
-Although the series has tried many new things in the years following Generation 3, like Mega Evolution or the open world of Scarlet and Violet, the loop of "catch, train, battle" remains as satisfying as ever.
+Although the series has tried many new things in the years following Generation 3, like Mega Evolution or the open world of Scarlet and Violet, I still like the loop of "catch, train, battle" remains as satisfying as ever.
 It's Pokémon in its most distilled form, and for many, that’s where the series peaked.

 pokemon firered getting a critical hit